 Boredom is definitely not an option in Durban with culture, history, wildlife, shopping, beaches and stunning scenery!

 “To describe the last 2 weeks in words would not cover the half of all the fantastic and amazing experience, neither the warm and friendly hosting of the managers, nor my feelings and love for the work with the baby vervet monkeys.
 The insights and experiences I gained during my stay were fascinating and overwhelming and I do highly admire the host family for the incredible and dedicated work they’re doing for years to rescue and rehabilitate animals (especially vervet monkey (babies)).
-I really could learn a lot about vervets, country and culture”– Natalie Rauss, Switzerland (January 2023)
+I really could learn a lot about vervets, country and culture”– Natalie Rauss, Swiss (January 2023)

 “If you are ready to live a LIFETIME experience, just go ahead, this project is for you !
 The project managers are the sweetest and most friendly people you can meet.
 Always ready to help you, totally devoted to animal rights and to vervet monkeys more specifically, they’ll learn you everything they know about monkeys and South Africa !
 But Watch out… you might fall in love with this wonderful monkeys… just shure you know it 😉 There are as well many things to do and discover in the area.
-Thanks again you two, you made of that Time such a dream🐒”-Karine Thiebaud, France (January 2023)
+Thanks again you two, you made of that Time such a dream🐒”-Karine Thiebaud, French (January 2023)

 “What an unforgettable and rewarding experience!
 I feel so lucky to have spent 2 weeks forming an incredible bond with a 5 month old monkey, going on rescues all over the city, witnessing vet procedures and surgeries firsthand, and learning about monkeys & activism directly from the program’s founders.
-It was an unexpected treat waking up everyday to wild monkeys playing on the porch and delicious homemade vegan dishes”– Christina Taggart, United States (October 2022)
+It was an unexpected treat waking up everyday to wild monkeys playing on the porch and delicious homemade vegan dishes”– Christina Taggart, American (October 2022)